davisjam/davisjam.github.io/_pages/research.md

 **I am currently looking for *graduate* and *undergraduate* researchers to work on problems that improve the quality of computing systems.** Please review the lab vision and mission statement (below) to understand whether you are interested in joining our work.
 Then follow [these instructions](/join-lab).
 {: .notice--info}

+I have a range of projects appropriate for undergraduates, MS students, and PhD students.
+Send me an email and we can discuss more.

 ### Why you should join the Duality Lab

 Computing systems will transform the day-to-day human experience during this century.
 The Duality Lab studies how to increase the quality of these computing systems.
 The work is exciting, and the potential impact is enormous!
 For example, some of our research results have been adopted by major companies (Microsoft, IBM), others were incorporated into Node.js, and others have led to security patches in the Python runtime.